 Judeo-Christian readings of the myth generally reflect on the spiritual weakness in this hero, who is distracted by lust and rage from fulfilling his divine task.
 I have approached the story with fresh eyes, free from the constraints of religious moralizing.

 Scouting for a new work in mid-2017, I reflected on how the Greek tragedians extrapolated stories from their sacred myths and harnessed them to speak to contemporary issues.
 I trawled the bible for stories, eventually settling on SAMSON: it clicked with me.
 But grappling to find the myth’s resonance within our moment of history, to understand what it wants to say through me, has been a long and tough journey.

-SAMSON has been created with the support of The National Lotteries Commission South Africa and the French Institute of South Africa (IFAS) in collaboration with Woordfeesand the National Arts Festival.
+SAMSON was created with the support of The National Lotteries Commission South Africa and the French Institute of South Africa (IFAS) in collaboration with Woordfees and the National Arts Festival.